100 Notable alumni of

 -

-Loujain al-Hathloul is a Saudi women's rights activist, a social media figure, and political prisoner.
-She has been arrested on several occasions for defying the ban on women driving in Saudi Arabia.
+Loujain al-Hathloul is a Saudi women's rights activist, social media figure, and political prisoner.
+She was arrested on several occasions for defying the ban on women driving in Saudi Arabia.
 In May 2018, she and several prominent women's rights activists were kidnapped in the United Arab Emirates (UAE) and deported to Saudi Arabia where they were charged with "attempting to destabilise the kingdom."
-Her ex-husband, Saudi stand-up comedian Fahad al-Butairi, had also been forcibly returned from Jordan to the Kingdom and was under arrest.
+Her ex-husband, Saudi stand-up comedian Fahad al-Butairi, was forcibly returned from Jordan to the Kingdom and placed under arrest.

 -